APBS Networks: General Information

 APBS Networks Effective October 13, 2014

 The Association for Positive Behavior Support (APBS) announced on January 1, 2007 the establishment of what was termed "APBS Networks" initially utilizing either a state, regional, or international unit of analysis (e.g. APBS Network of New York or APBS Network of the New England Area or APBS Network of Hong Kong).
 In addition, and based on the original intent of APBS, APBS also began to recognize thematically organized networks (not tied to any specific geographic local) over the following years (e.g. Home and Community Positive Behavior Support Across Life Span or APBS Student Network).
 As originally established, a formal request (technically referred to as a "petition") must be submitted via a form submitted to the President of APBS with copy to the Executive Director in order to establish a recognized "APBS Network".
 Download the petition form here.
 The following provides general parameters and procedures for establishing and operating of an APBS Network.

 APBS Goals for All Networks

-- To promote ethical research and practice in PBS in a manner consistent with the mission, vision and operating principles of APBS.
+- To promote ethical research and practice in positive behavior support in a manner consistent with the mission, vision and operating principles of APBS.

 - To increase visibility of APBS and, in turn, recruit and build membership in APBS through APBS Network endeavors.